mft1360/book-store-service/README.md

  a record in this table.
  There are 2 different approaches to show the last access time of a book.

- ## approach 1
+ ## Approach 1
  1- You would be able to create a SQL query and getting last access date of the book. for example : select max(date_access) from book_access where bookID=1
- ## pros and cons approach 1
+ ## Pros and cons approach 1
  1. Redundancy of data in approach 1 is really low .
  2. you do not need to have a update command.You have only a insert command.
- 3. it is really fast during the giving a book a client but really slow during the getting last access time of o book.
+ 3. It is really fast during the giving a book a client but can be really slow during the getting last access time of the book.
- 4. It is really slow during the getting last access time of a book.

- ## approach 2
+ ## Approach 2
 You would be able to create a field in book table and each time when a client wants to access a book you can update The field of book table by value of current date and insert a record in book_access at the same time.
 With this way you do not need to creat a sql query and all time when you load a book the last access time is loaded.
-## pros and cons approach 2
+## Pros and cons approach 2
 1. Redundancy of data in approach 2 is really high because you have to save the last time of a book in 2 table.
-2. It is really slow during the giving a book a client but really fast during the getting last access time of a book.
+2. It is really slow during the giving a book a client but really fast during the getting last access time of the book.
 3. you need to have a update and insert command.